p3lim/pixie/README.md

 - `ipxe.efi` - for 64-bit EFI servers
 - `ipxe32.efi` - for 32-bit EFI servers

-It also comes with an embedded [iPXE script](https://ipxe.org/scripting) used to chainload into into per-machine iPXE scripts on a HTTP server, and also provides access to a iPXE shell.
+It comes with an embedded [iPXE script](https://ipxe.org/scripting), which is used to chainload into per-machine iPXE scripts or access an iPXE shell.

-pixie does not provide a HTTP server (yet) to store the per-machine iPXE scripts.

 ### Usage